jjbursik/weave/site/operational-guide/tasks.md

 systemd to launch weave after Docker - see [systemd docs](/site/systemd.md) for details.

-## Detecting and Reclaiming Lost IP Address Space
+## Detect and Reclaim Lost IP Address Space

 The recommended way of removing a peer is to run `weave reset` on that peer before the underlying host is decommissioned or repurposed - this